 - On-screen gap analysis (minus facility values)

-- Gap analysis export (minus facility values)
+- Gap analysis export (minus facility values and all standardised scores)

 - Individual Pupil Report (strand information only)